Almost 300 Common Sayings from the Bible -- Timeless Wisdom

 - The Bible has had a great influence on language, culture, and moral thought.
 It has been the foundation for beliefs and values across centuries.

-How has the Bible influenced the things we say?
+How has the Bible influenced how we express ourselves?

 Ask your friends: In which book of the Bible can each of the famous sayings below be found?

-Do you sometimes quote the Bible without being aware of it?
+Do you sometimes quote the Bible without realizing it?
 The English language is salted,

-To be sure, "Cleanliness is next to godliness" did not come from the Bible.
+To be sure, "Cleanliness is next to godliness" did not originate in the Bible.
 Nor did "God helps those

 who help themselves."
 That second one is from Poor Richard's Almanac, produced by